-You might want to consider setting up your system to automatically create a memory dump after a kernel panic.
+Set up your system to automatically create a memory dump after a kernel panic.

 Before you begin: If you set up kdump, a kernel panic or PSW restart automatically triggers a dump.
 For a KVM guest, kdump is the only option for an automatic dump-on-panic.